-Shopping for makeup and cosmetics is one of the most intimate, yet sophisticated, buying experiences.
-You can get them in a variety of settings: self-service supermarkets or hypermarkets, jammed-with-stuff drugstores and pharmacies, chic department stores, specialty beauty chains or glamorous experience stores, where visitors can play first before moving on from salesperson to makeup artists.
+Shopping for cosmetics, makeup and well-being is one of the most intimate and sophisticated buying experiences.
+You can get them in a variety of settings: supermarkets or hypermarkets, drugstores, pharmacies, department stores, perfumeries, specialty or glam experience beauty stores, where visitors first orientate before a make-up coach helps them further.

-The category includes items that improve the appearance and health of face, eyes, lips, and nails.
-They include lipstick, foundation, blush, mascara, eyeshadow, eyeliner, nail polish and complimentary products for everyday, medical, or glam purposes.
+The category includes items that improve the appearance and health of face, eyes, lips, and nails, such skin and hair care, lipstick, foundation, blush, mascara, eyeshadow and liner, nail polish, and complimentary products for everyday or glam purposes.

 “During a typical shopping trip, shoppers visit only a fraction of a store’s departments and categories, examine a small subset of the available products, and, in some cases, make selections in just a few seconds“, Identifying the Drivers of Shopper Attention, Engagement, and Purchase - Raymond R. Burke and Alex Leykin (source)

-Manufacturers, and retailers, want to present their offer as cleanly and orderly as possible — also during a Saturday afternoons.
-Dreaming of that little extra glamour, buyers don't object to that.
-Always in a hurry, they want to navigate the assortments within seconds, pick up, manipulate, and scrutinize the products, find what they're looking for and be on their way as quickly as possible.
-Shoppers seeking experiential play with products are not always a clean and orderly impulse.
-This is the high-pressure school of makeup selling.
+Dreaming of that little extra glamour, buyers don't object to a well-presented assortment.
+Always in a hurry, they want to quickly navigate through the products, pick them up, manipulate them, and find what they're looking for.
+Some shoppers seeking experiential play with products may not follow a clean and orderly impulse.
+This is the high-pressure school of selling beauty items.

 Before you move on

-The makeup fixture is an exceptional type of display.
-To lure shoppers, any cosmetics brand that sells through physical retail spaces makes use of display.
-In this category the role of merchandising has always been great.
-It’s usually the merchandising specialists that develop and implement the display solutions.
-They make sure that they withstand intensive use on the busy floors of shops over the expected lifetime.
+In the cosmetic and makeup category the role of merchandising has always been great.
+It’s usually the merchandising specialists that develop and implement the display systems.
+They understand the importance of displaying products in the best way to attract and engage customers in physical retail spaces.
+They make sure that they withstand the wear-and-tear of the retail environment over the expected lifetime.

-In most cases a consumer has been made aware of an advertising message broadcasted through of-store media.
-Once in the store, the makeup fixture takes over: the presence of the material stimulates relevant memory structures and seduces shoppers towards the location of the product, consciously or not.
-This advertising tool stocked with merchandise activates the offer in the physical environment by making it more visible, accessible, reachable.
+In most cases a consumer has been made aware of an advertising message broadcasted through out-of-store media.
+Once in the store, the point-of-purchase materials take over.
+Their presence stimulates relevant memory structures and tempts shoppers towards the location of the product, consciously or not.
+These advertising tools stocked with merchandise activate the offer in the physical environment by making it more visible and accessible.

-If replacing store fixtures is not an option, a shelf-on-shelf display module offers the solution for makeup brands to permanently host their assortement in the aisles.
+In instances where replacing store fixtures is not possible, a shelf-on-shelf display module provides a permanent solution for displaying cosmetics and makeup in the aisles.

 1. Organize the battleground

 In retail, everything is a battleground.
-The competitive makeup category is no exception.
-Brands are looking for ways to distinguish where it counts, on the floor of the store.
+The competitive beauty category is no exception.
+Brands are looking for ways to distinguish where it counts, in stores.

 Remember that all commercial messaging should be direct, quick and consistent.
-The browsing shopper always focuses on the physical product.
+The browsing shopper always focuses on the physical product, and solving his purchasing problem.
 He doesn’t want to make an effort to understand and remember your message.
-Telling too much is probably the biggest slip up, the shopper is already gone before the end of the story.
-One messaging too many and you've created a black hole where no communication manages to get through.
+Telling too much is probably the biggest slip up, the shopper is already gone before the end of your story.
+One message too many and you've created a black hole where no communication manages to get through.

 While the number of brands and articles is constantly increasing, physical retail remains limited in space.
-Moreover, product visibility is not assured.
-Slightly above eye level to about knee height, top-selling items are within quick grasp of shoppers.
+Top-selling items are usually displayed at a height that is slightly above eye level and extends to about knee height, ensuring that they are within quick reach of shoppers.
+The products that tend to get the most attention are in fact not eye-level, but closer to chest-level.
 Much above or below shoppers may not see the products, unless they happen to be looking intently.

 Retailers, and their instore materials, that make inefficient use of space will not last.
 When the luxury of space is lacking, sales per square millimetre is one of the most important indicators of the success of presentations.
-Typically, makeup displays host a diverse range of types and colours.
+Typically, displays in this category host a diverse range of types and colours.
 So plan your display carefully with a planogram.
 It lays a solid foundation for your investment.

 3. Testing leads to buying

-Successful brands know that testing cosmetics leads to buying, and so they encourage it by making it possible, which is understandable considering how expensive makeup is and how it differs in appearance depending on skin.
+Prestige beauty brands know that testing leads to buying, and so they encourage it by creating a favorable environment for shoppers to try the products before making a purchase, which is understandable considering how expensive the products are, and how they differ in appearance depending on skin.

 Also, the fixture should be build considering that shoppers need simple amenities like tissues, for instance, which improve the overall neatness the presentation.

-Having a rich brand has become crucial for makeup manufacturers to differentiate themselves.
-Composed of primary and secondary elements, such as logo, design language, graphic assets, colours and materials, smiling models; brands define the target audience.
+Having a rich brand is crucial in the beauty category.
+By making use of primary and secondary elements, such as logo, design language, graphics, colours, materials, imagery of smiling models, brands define the target audience.

-To reflect the premium character of the range being presented, the cosmetics display should source from the brand's DNA and story.
-The materials used to build the fixture are crucial; noble and quality materials can capture the mood and image of the individual brand being presented.
+To reflect the prestige character of the choice being presented, the initiatives should source from the brand's DNA, and story.
+Authentic materials used to build the fixture can capture a look and feel.

 CASE: Reinventing the makeup departement for a supermarket chain